 American military operations seem to be continuing in Syria and Somalia, as well.
 Trump expressed interest in ending U.S. involvement in Somalia, but according to some reports, U.S. forces were mostly relocated to Kenya and other regional bases, essentially “commuting to work,” as described by Air Force Magazine.
 Following a six-month respite, the Biden administration resumed airstrikes in Somalia, leading several Democratic senators to demand an explanation.
 “I have received no information suggesting that these strikes are necessary to protect any U.S. personnel and would need to understand, if this is so, why they are occurring,” said Senator Tim Kaine.
 The same could be said about much of the last 20 years of America’s wars of choice.

 In Syria, the U.S. has carved out a small “buffer zone” in the east of the country, where Green Berets train and assist Syrian Democratic Forces in their battle against remnants of the Islamic State, and other U.S. assets provide air support.
 Although their presence is probably illegal, and occurred without any congressional debate, the mission will go on.
-“I don’t anticipate any changes right now to the mission or the footprint in Syria,” an anonymous official told Politico.
+“I don’t anticipate any changes right now to the mission or the footprint in Syria,” an anonymous official told Politico on Tuesday.
 More detailed information about the U.S. mission in Syria, including photos, videos, and other friendly propaganda, can be found on Twitter, where a U.S. spokesman provides regular updates with the hashtag #defeatdaesh (Daesh being a derogatory Arabic term for the Islamic State).
 The U.S.-led coalition “is committed to supporting the #SDF to combat terrorism & ensure a long-term stability in NE Syria,” said spokesman Col. Wayne Marotto this week.

 In both Iraq and Syria, U.S. officials say, American soldiers no longer participate in raids or kick down doors.
 They merely do everything else a long-term counterinsurgency campaign requires.
 This shift to more hazily described assistance roles is supposed to reflect a maturation and evolution of a global war on terror.
 But they’re also a way of keeping U.S. forces engaged in the region without visibly occupying it.
 This strategy also allows the U.S. to amp up involvement any time an Iranian-sponsored militia manages to lob some missiles a U.S. base in Iraq or Syria.
 As Marotto, the coalition spokesman, recently said, “The U.S./Coalition has the inherent right to self-defense.
 Force protection remains the highest priority of the @Coalition.”